obsidianmd/obsidian-developer-docs/en/Plugins/Getting started/Mobile development.md

 ### Node and Electron APIs

-The Node.js API and the Electron API aren't available on mobile devices.
-Any calls to these libraries can cause your plugin to crash.
+The Node.js API, and the Electron API aren't available on mobile devices.
+Any calls to these libraries made by your plugin or it's dependencies can cause your plugin to crash.

 ### Lookbehind in regular expressions